Critical exponents of the spin glass transition in a field at zero temperature: Conclusions

 We thus believe that now it is crucial to perform more precise numerical simulations, both on SR and LR models, to numerically check our estimates for the critical exponents.
-The exponents $\nu$ and $\eta$, measured also at $T\neq0$ from the correlation length and from the two-point susceptibilities should correspond to the ones we computed at $T=0$.
-We remark that, according to our results, $\eta$ is negative and $\nu$ is larger than $1/2$ below the upper critical dimension, in qualitative agreement with the numerical estimates $\eta \approx -0.3$ and $\nu \approx 1.46$ in four dimensions ($\epsilon=4$) \cite{banos2012thermodynamic}.
+In order to compute numerically the functions $P^{con}(x_1,x_2;u,u',J)$ and $P^{dis}(x_1,x_2;u,u')$ we should compute the triplet $(u,u',J)$ between spins at positions $x_1$ and $x_2$ on a given realization of the disorder and then average over many realizations.
+To do this we should compute the ground state configuration of the whole system and the three excited states obtained forcing the two spins in the three possible configurations other than the ground state.
+Inverting equation $E_{ij}(\sigma_i,\sigma_j)= u\, \sigma_{i}+ u'\,\sigma_{j}+J\, \sigma_i\, \sigma_j$ one obtains the triplet $(u,u',J)$.
+This procedure is computationally demanding, alternatively one could consider standard finite-temperature simulations.
+Indeed, while a detailed analysis of the implications of the present work for finite-temperature observables is left for future work, we expect that the exponents $\nu$ and $\eta$, measured at $T\neq0$ from the correlation length and from the two-point susceptibilities correspond to the ones we computed at $T=0$.
+This is what happens in the RFIM.
+Besides we remark that, according to our results, $\eta$ is negative and $\nu$ is larger than $1/2$ below the upper critical dimension, in qualitative agreement with the finite-temperature numerical estimates $\eta \approx -0.3$ and $\nu \approx 1.46$ in four dimensions ($\epsilon=4$) \cite{banos2012thermodynamic}.
 Numerical data in dimension six could not be used to obtain estimates, however, they are compatible with our results inside the numerical error \cite{aguilar2024evidence}.
-Eqs. (\ref{eq:X2scalb}) should remain valid for $T>0$ as well, thus from the computation of the $q$-point susceptibilities one could extract the exponent $\theta$ (that should be zero if the FP is a $T\neq 0$ one, while it is different from zero following our computation).
+In order to extract the other exponents, we note that Eqs. (\ref{eq:X2scalb}) should remain valid for $T>0$ as well.
+Thus, a finite-temperature cubic connected function such as those measured in \cite{fernandez2022numerical} should obey the scaling laws of $\chi_3$ and therefore on could extract $\theta$ from the ratio $\chi_3^2/\chi_2^3 \propto \xi^{D-\theta}$ or similar.
 Apparently there are no finite temperature correlations that tend to the disconnected zero-temperature correlations we defined in the limit $T=0$ (standard disconnected correlation functions as defined at $T>0$ go to zero in the $T\to 0$ limit); however, one can extract the exponent $\overline{\eta}$ from the numerics determining $\eta$ and $\theta$, as suggested above.
 A detailed analysis of the implications of the present work for finite-temperature observables is left for future work.

 Finally, let us mention the fact that for $D>6$, also the Gaussian FP associated with the FC transition is stable (although it has a finite basin of attraction).
 Thus, if temperature is an irrelevant parameter in the vicinity of $T=0$, for $6<D<8$ there are two stable FPs that could attract the RG flow.
 It could be possible that the RG flow on the critical line goes to the FC FP or to the $T=0$ FP depending on the value of the field.
 Numerical investigation is crucial to understand this point.